François R. du Plessis – Der rote Faden

 François du Plessis lotet vermeintliche Alltagsgegenstände inhaltlich und formal neu aus, indem er die abstrakte Formensprache der Moderne aufgreift und umdeutet.
 Er nimmt so eine wichtige Position im zeitgenössischen Diskurs der „grenzenlosen Skulptur“ heute ein.

-Enjoy and thank you for your attention!
+I hope you enjoy the exhibition and thank you for your attention!

-Dr Kathrin Reeckmann, Hamburg, 29.1.2015
+Dr Kathrin Reeckmann, Hamburg, 29 January 2015